10.5 cm SK L/45 naval gun

 The 10.5 cm SK L/45 (Schnelladekanone Länge 45, quick-loading cannon with a barrel length of 45 calibers) was a German naval gun that was used in World War I and World War II and was the successor of the older 10.5 cm SK L/40 naval gun.

 Description

 The 10.5 cm SK L/45 gun weighed 1450 kg, had an overall length of 472.5 cm.
 It used a horizontal sliding-block breech design.
+Cradle is usually mounted on a conical pedestal mount, bolted to the submarine deck.

+The guns were carefully designed according to the requirements of submarine operations and was therefore streamlined in design.
+Many items manufactured from brass to resist corrosion.

+It was used on many German and foreign ships like SMS Mowe and Ottomon cruiser Midilli.